-CERTUM audit mainly regards a data processing centre and key management procedures.
-It also concerns all certification authorities belonging to the certification path of primary certification authority Certum CA, registration authorities, and other elements of public key infrastructure, e.g. OCSP server.
+The audit mainly regards a data processing and key management procedures.
+It also concerns all certification authorities belonging to the certification path of primary certification authority Certum CA and Certum Trusted Network CA, the Primary Registration Authority, and other elements of public key infrastructure, e.g. OCSP server.

 CERTUM audit may be carried out by internal units of Unizeto Technologies S.A. (internal audit) and organizational units independent from Unizeto Technologies S.A. (external audit).
-In both cases, an audit is carried out on request of and under supervision of a security inspector (see Chapter 5.2.1).
-In addition During the period in which CERTUM issues EV Certificates, it undergoes an annual WebTrust EV Program30 audit
+In both cases, an audit is carried out on request of and under supervision of a security inspector (see chapter 5.2.1).
+In addition CERTUM is annually audited for compliance to AICPA/CICA WebTrust for Certification Authorities - Extended Validation Audit Criteria 24 and AICPA/CICA WebTrust for Certification Authorities - SSL Baseline Requirements Audit Criteria.